 Biden will meet with Democratic leaders on Wednesday

 Biden and his campaign have been in damage control mode since the debate.
 This week, that continues.
-Biden will meet on Wednesday with Democratic governors — some attending in person, and some by Zoom — as well as congressional leaders.
+Biden will meet on Wednesday with Democratic governors — some attending in person, and some by Zoom.
+He is separately making calls to congressional leaders.

 On Friday, he plans to campaign in Wisconsin, with ABC anchor George Stephanopoulos in tow.
 And next week, at the NATO leaders' summit in Washington, D.C., Biden will give a full-fledged news conference, White House press secretary Karine Jean-Pierre said.